Learn what a query plan is, how to view EF Core query plan in LINQPad, find missing indexes, and improve performance of your queries.

 Since then, a new major version, LINQPad 6, was released that targets .NET Core 3 and .NET 5 and uses Entity Framework Core (as well as LINQ-to-SQL) for running Linq queries.

 To support these changes, I have just released a new version of LINQPad.

 In the previous article I introduced EntityFramework.Exceptions, a library which simplifies handling exceptions in Entity Framework Core but the library had one important limitation.
 In order to use it you had to inherit your custom DbContext from ExceptionProcessorContextBase class.
 This means that if you wanted to use some other base class for your DbContext you were out of luck.
 The latest version of the library solves this issue by

 Handle database errors easily when working with Entity Framework Core.
-Supports SQLServer, PostgreSQL and MySql
+Supports SQLServer, PostgreSQL, Oracle, SQLite and MySql

 When using Entity Framework Core for data access all database exceptions are wrapped in DbUpdateException.
 If you need to know whether the exception was caused by a unique constraint, value being too long or value missing for a required column you need to dig into the concrete DbException subclass instance and check the error number to determine the exact cause.

 EntityFramework.Exceptions simplifies this by handling all the database specific details and throwing different exceptions for different cases.
 All you have to do is

 If you are a heavy LINQPad user you have probably wished to be able to see query execution plan details inside LINQPad.
 Currently the only way to view query execution plan is to switch to SQL tab, click Analyze SQL button and open the query in SQL Server Management Studio.
 I got tired of clicking all these buttons and decided to write custom visualizer which solves the issue.
 With LINQPad.QueryPlanVisualizer you can now view query execution plan and missing indexes as well as create those missing indexes without leaving LINQPad.